 We will retain your personal information for the length of time needed to fulfil the purposes for which it was collected, unless we specifically agree a longer retention period with you, or a longer retention period is required or permitted by law.

-We may amend this Privacy Statement to remain compliant with any changes in law or to reflect how our business processes personal data.
-This version was created and published on 1 January 2021 and enters into force on 1 January 2021.
+We reserve the right to update this Privacy Statement, at any time, to remain compliant with any changes in law or to reflect how our business processes personal data.
+This version was created and published on 16 December 2022.
 The most recent version is available on our website www.badwacapital.com

-You can address your queries regarding this Privacy Statement to:
+You can also address your queries or complaints:

 DIFC, Dubai, UAE